GreyRook/gown.js/README.md

 Under the hood
 --------------
 Center of the theming system is the "skins"-object.
-It holds unique names of different controls as key (e.g. "button" as identifier for pixi_ui.Button) and nested objects as value.
+It holds unique names of different controls as key (e.g. "button" as identifier for GOWN.Button) and nested objects as value.
 These nested objects allow you to save different graphics for different skins (e.g. "down" when the user pressed a button down).
 The graphic for the state can be an images but also any kind of shape (you can set everything that can be added to a PIXI-DisplayObjectContainer as skin).
 It is important that the variable width/height of your skin can be changed so your skin can be layouted correctly.
 Every control need its own instance for the skin, so you have to wrap it in a function that creates a new instance of the skin.